 THE MORNING BROUGHT FROST TO MY BIKE.
 MY BAJA MULTI-USE VEST-mounted thermometer is reading 0C.
 If I’da had a windshield, I’da bin scrapin’.
 No question of which way the switch of my heated vest would be positioned.
 With a cold front moving in from the Yukon, I had on every available piece of gear I could handle, including my XT matching blue balaclava.
 I stopped to hug my cylinder several times during the morning.
 With both of us being single, I needed all the warmth I could get.

-The Forestry Trunk Road opens up into a comparative LA freeway here, and I ride for miles at 110 kmh, with only the occasional pothole to contend with.
+This unusual section of Alberta’s Forestry Trunk Road opened up into a comparative LA freeway here, and I ride for miles at 110 kmh, with only the occasional pothole to contend with.
 Unlike I-5 however, there’s not another vehicle in sight, nobody, nada.
 I was totally alone and would be for much of the day.
 Once past the Brazeau River I came to an obscure T-intersection, the Grave Flats Road.
 One hundred and thirty kilometres into the mountains, riding west, lies the former glory mining town of Cadomin.
 That is if you don’t ride off the road here in a scenic overload mind warp.
 It is a must ride for anyone on a dualie.
 The ride up to the Cardinal Divide viewpoint is narrow, rough and drop-dead gorgeous, but from there the Athabasca flows north to the Arctic Ocean while the North Saskatchewan runs to Hudson’s Bay.
 I stopped briefly to chat and share treats with some kids in the tiny community of Mountain Park, located mid-route, on the Alexis Cardinal Native Reserve.
 Like kids everywhere it seems, they’re fascinated by motorcycles.

 You could very easily spend a week riding the many forestry roads or trails in this vicinity.
 Alternately, you might consider booking into a Hinton hotel and riding yourself silly in the Golden Triangle of Hinton-Robb-Edson.
 It’s certainly worth a side-trip into Robb to view the Old Robb Hotel.
 The historic building is one of the very few wooden structures from the early days still standing.
 Most succumbed to fire long ago.
 On my visit that day, the restaurant was closed; there didn’t seem to be anyone about, but the town sparked another memory.
 It was near the town of Robb, during a long-ago high school camping trip where we learned to build green-bough lean-tos and read a compass, that I had my first of many up-close and personal encounters with bears.
 It was on a Sunday morning, just as crisp as this one, that a curious black bear wandered into our campsite, ransacked our temporary homes and literally tore through everything we had with those two-inch claws.
 No amount of noise-making, stick throwing or honking of car horns deterred the bear as it sat on its haunches, patiently devouring whatever happened to be available.
 In his destructive way, that bear taught us one of the most valuable lessons of the weekend—never store food in your shelter.